-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Today, a POW story.
 Wayman Simpson served in the Korean War.
 He was captured in 1950 soon after the fighting began.
 As a POW, Simpson came under the command of a Korean officer.
 They nicknamed him the Tiger.
 He led the prisoners on a brutal nine-day trek that left nearly a hundred of them dead.
 The ordeal came to be known as The Tiger Death March.

-That's about the only way we can get by now, to joke about it.
+WAYMAN SIMPSON: That's about the only way we can get by now, to joke about it.
 And a lot of them youngsters died since we come home, because they couldn't turn it loose.
 They wouldn't - they just dwelled on it all the time, you know?
 And I make a joke about it - it don't worry me.
 I just let it go.

-You can read more of these stories in the new StoryCorps book, "Listening is an Act of Love."
+MONTAGNE: You can read more of these stories in the new StoryCorps book, "Listening is an Act of Love."
 Hear more at npr.org.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.